RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 ## Getting started

-An invariant test in foundry is a **stateful fuzz test**, where a contract’s functions are called randomly with random inputs by the fuzzer, all to try to break any specified invariant.
+An invariant test in Foundry is a **stateful fuzz test**, where a contract’s functions are called randomly with random inputs by the fuzzer, all to try to break any specified invariant.
 A stateful fuzz test means that the state of the test at one call is saved for the next call.

-Let us initialize a new foundry project to perform an invariant test on a smart contract.
+Let us initialize a new Foundry project to perform an invariant test on a smart contract.

 Run the following command: